 2. Encouraging parents to engage in quality interactions and play with their children has a profound and long-lasting positive impact on their development, including higher IQ scores and improved non-cognitive skills.

-The experiences in the first two years of life have the power to alter a child’s future.
+The experiences during the first two years of life have the power to alter a child’s future.
 This window of opportunity is critical.
-There are several things that can be done to enhance a child’s chances for success –high quality education, motivating teachers, opportunities, access to good mental health services, etc.
+Several things can be done to enhance a child’s chances for success –high-quality education, motivating teachers, opportunities, access to good mental health services, etc.

-A parenting strategy is not going to define a child’s future.
-Rather, learning about your baby’s psychological development has the potential to improve parenting skills.
-The key is reaching a higher audience so parents all over the world can engage in effective quality interactions.
+A parenting strategy is not going to define a kid’s future.
+But learning about your baby’s psychological development will help you improve your parenting skills.
+The key is to reach a higher audience so parents all over the world can engage in effective quality interactions.
 Media technology is an effective way to deliver information on a grand scale and greatly intervene in people’s lives.

-If we want to improve children’s opportunities for success, the most compelling influence for change is through the behaviors, beliefs, and attitudes of the adults who interact and surround them everyday.
-Supportive, personalized coaching aids in identifying and reinforcing these small interactions such as critical face-to-face exchanges otherwise known as “serve and return” interactions that further encourage attachment, warmth and trust between a child and a caregiver.
+If we want to improve children’s opportunities for success, the most compelling influence for change is through the behaviors, beliefs, and attitudes of the adults who interact with them and surround them every day.
+Supportive and personalized coaching aids in identifying and reinforcing these small interactions.
+Critical face-to-face exchanges, otherwise known as “serve and return” interactions, further encourage attachment, warmth, and trust between a child and a caregiver.
 Not only does this provide higher rates of secure attachment, but the child’s ability to process stress also improves.

 These positive influences in children’s early lives have profound effects on the development of “non-cognitive skills”.
-These skills include deep rooted character, grit, and fortitude; key elements for success.
-These skills enable children to negotiate life effectively inside and outside of school: the ability to understand and follow directions; to focus on a single activity for a longer period of time; to interact calmly with other students in the future; and ultimately to cope with life’s enduring experiences.
+These skills include deep-rooted character, grit, and fortitude; three key elements for success.
+These skills enable children to navigate life effectively, inside and outside of school, they give them the ability to understand and follow directions, to focus on a single activity for a longer period, to interact calmly with other students, and, ultimately, to cope with life experiences.